 You are not alone.
-Users of sites like Facebook, Twitter and Friendster are leaving their digital social fixes behind and are trying to make an effort to return to the real world.
+Users of sites like Facebook and Twitter are leaving their digital social fixes behind, sometimes temporarily, and are trying to make an effort to return to the real world.
 Why?

 Many people are simply done with the daily pressure to put out digitally.
-They feel overwhelmed by the constant stream of good news, sent out by well meaning friends and relatives, and can’t help but feel bad about not having all that many exuberant things to say every day.
+They feel overwhelmed by the constant stream of good news, sent out by (usually) well meaning friends and relatives, and can’t help but feeling bad about not having all that many exuberant things to say about their lives.

 The disdain has led to what researchers at the University of Washington call “pushback”.
 The authors of the paper, titled “Pushback: The Growth of Expressions of Resistance to Constant Online Connectivity,” have interviewed many digital users who crave to unplug and reconnect to others on a different level.